Design and Analysis of Bolted Joints

 $1990 per person

 Just about everyone involved in developing hardware for space missions (or any other purpose, for that matter) has been affected by problems with joints using threaded fasteners.
-Common problems include structural failure, fatigue, galling, inadequate preload, fasteners losing preload or falling out completely, low or nonlinear stiffness, joint slipping or loss of alignment, excess weight, procurement cost and lead time, incompatibility with the space environment, and time-consuming assembly.
+Common problems include rupture, fatigue, detrimental yielding or joint slip, galling, inadequate preload, loss of preload, low or nonlinear stiffness, excess weight, procurement cost and lead time, incompatibility with the space environment, and time-consuming assembly.

 Who should attend: